Admissions

 Application process

-Applications consist of four major parts.
-Academics (GPA and coursework), a personal statement, a research statement, and letters of recommendation.
+Applications consist of five major parts.
+Academics (GPA and coursework), a Statement of Purpose, research experience, comprehensive research summary, and letters of recommendation.
 Applications are all read by a subset of the admissions committee.
 Select applications proceed to evaluation by the admissions committee, consisting of six faculty and three current students.
 Each application is read by three readers, who evaluate based on criteria described below.
 The committee then meets and decides which applicants to invite for online interviews based on the reader evaluations.

 This year's online interviews are two days long, with introductory talks on the first afternoon, and interviews and panel discussions on the second day.
 This gives us a chance to meet you and you a chance to meet us.
 Use the two-day process to ask questions you may have about the program: faculty interests, mentoring support, financial questions, work-life balance, the curriculum, other student support resources, etc.